|

 paints, Createx T shirt

-paint, Acrylic paints from AC Moore, Enamels with a
+paint, Acrylic paints from AC Moore and other craft stores, Enamels with a

-lure kit and lightly spray through the mesh.
+lure kit and lightly spray silver etc through the mesh.
 Let dry and remove.

 We